 Top brand LED grow lights are insanely expensive.

-How is it possible, then, that a light like the 1000 watt King Plus sells for so much less?
+So how is it possible that a light like the 1000 watt King Plus sells for a fraction of the price?

 It must not be any good, right?

 While it is true that this light can’t match the top brands, it still does surprisingly well.
 If you take the price into consideration, it may actually be a better value.